johannesborg03/AutoRover/README.md

 In CMakeLists you can add the test so when you re-build the project you can simply use:
 make test
 to run all the tests

+### Docker

+**We have a Dockerfile to build docker image of our project.**
+To build a Docker image of our project enter:
+docker build -t dit639_group14 .
+And to run it, enter:
+docker run dit639_group14 4    // (4 is argument for main source file)

 ## Workflow